[6 Ways To Be An Irreplaceable Asset In Your Band By: Mike Schulte” style=”bold_center”]

 Hi, I’m Mike from The Pork Tornadoes.
 I have been playing drums for nearly 30 years.
 I am a self-taught drummer and have recorded and toured with numerous original projects including Brian Jones, William Elliott Whitmore, Hallways of Always and Dope Walker.
+Here’s 6 Ways To Be An Irreplaceable Asset In Your Band.

 Being one of the most talented drummers in your area is a really good thing.
 It opens doors for high-dollar gigs/sessions and you certainly have your choice of what band you want to play in.
-Let’s be honest here, the majority of us are good at playing drums, but we will never be the best in our area, no matter how hard we practice.
+Let’s be honest here, the majority of us are good at playing drums.
+We will never be the best in our area, no matter how hard we practice.
 This is true of me.
 I am an extremely solid drummer and have been playing for nearly 30 years, but there are many, many others in my area who are much more talented than I am.
 However, I’m the one who holds an irreplaceable spot as the drummer in one of the most popular cover bands in the United States.

 How did I get this position without being the best drummer?
 I believe that developing and improving skills in other areas is more important than your overall talent level.
 Even the most talented drummers can quickly find themselves kicked out of bands for reasons other than their playing.
 The reason I hold the position that I do is because I was skilled in multiple areas.
 Here are some things you can do to make yourself irreplaceable Let’s dive in.